 The following Recommendations and International Standards contain provisions which, through reference in this text, constitute provisions of this Recommendation | International Standard.
 At the time of publication, the editions indicated were valid.
 All Recommendations and Standards are subject to revision, and parties to agreements based on this Recommendation | International Standard are encouraged to investigate the possibility of applying the most recent edition of the Recommendations and Standards listed below.
 Members of IEC and ISO maintain registers of currently valid International Standards.
 The Telecommunication Standardization Bureau of the ITU maintains a list of currently valid ITU-T Recommendations.

 2.1 Identical Recommendations | International Standards

 3 Definitions

 For the purposes of this Recommendation | International Standard, the following definitions apply.

-3.1 OSI Reference Model definitions
+3.1 Communication model definitions

 - a) application-entity;

-- b) Application Layer;

-- c) application-process;

-- d) application protocol data unit;
+- b) application layer;

-- e) application service element;
+- c) application process.

-- f) Network Service Access Point.

 3.2 Directory model definitions